vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 [^2]: Also notice that the circle fits within a square 2 meters on a side, so the area should be less than 4 m2: it hangs together.
-Some classes formalize the concept of sig- nificant digits, which is all well and good.
+Some classes formalize the concept of significant digits, which is all well and good.
 But such systems can add to the stress of students learning the material (one more thing that can be wrong!).
 A.1 Relax on the Decimals
 360
 ~